June 16th and17th 2017

 |10:00||Refreshments and posters|

-Keynote: Professor Alvaro Guerra, Vice-Chancellor, Albert Einstein University, Mexico.
+Keynote: Professor Alvaro Guerra, Chancellor, Albert Einstein University, Mexico.

 Introducing mindfulness across a university.